Spider-Man: Shattered Dimensions: Development and marketing

 Spider-Man: Shattered Dimensions was unveiled on March 30, 2010, where two of the universes, Amazing and Noir, were revealed.
 The third universe, 2099, was revealed on June 8.
-The final universe, Ultimate, was first shown to players at San Diego Comic-Con 2010.
-Beenox made each universe feel unique by creating an individual art style for each universe and giving each Spider-Man different gameplay mechanics.
+The final universe, Ultimate, was first shown to players at San Diego Comic-Con in 2010.
+Developer Beenox sought to make each universe feel unique by creating an individual art style for each universe and giving each Spider-Man different gameplay mechanics.
 For example, the Amazing and Ultimate universes are rendered with bright colors and tones of cel shading, with the Amazing universe given a traditional comic feel based on those of 1960s classic comic book art styles, while the Ultimate universe was meant to evoke more modern comics from the early 2000s.
 In contrast, the Noir and 2099 universes are rendered with realistic graphics, with the 2099 universe given a futuristic feel while the Noir universe was given a "very dark, very gritty" appearance.
 The developers also worked closely with Marvel Comics to create new versions of characters not seen before in a particular universe, such as Hobgoblin 2099, Hammerhead Noir, and Doctor Octopus 2099.
 The story for the game was written by Amazing Spider-Man writer Dan Slott and later provided him with an inspiration for the Spider-Verse comic book crossover event, which saw dozens of Spider-Men from alternate realities teaming up.

 Several pre-order bonuses were offered for the PlayStation 3 and Xbox 360 versions prior to release.
 Players who pre-ordered at GameStop received a Cosmic Spider-Man pack, which provided a Cosmic Spider-Man outfit for each Spider-Man.
 It was later included as a free bonus on the PC version, along with some minor fixes, which were not patched on the console versions.
 The Cosmic Spider-Man pack was later publicly released as downloadable content for the Xbox 360 on October 28, and for the PlayStation 3 on November 2, 2010.

 Pre-orders via Amazon.com included early access to Spider-Man 2099's Iron Spider costume and a book containing concept art for the game.
 Kmart pre-orders offered early access to Amazing Spider-Man's Scarlet Spider costume, while Best Buy included early access to the Negative Zone costume for Spider-Man Noir.
 Wal-Mart offered a 20-page comic book for online pre-orders of the game.
 All the three costumes can otherwise be unlocked with cheat codes on copies of the non-DS versions of the game.

 Shattered Dimensions was de-listed from the PlayStation Network and Xbox Live marketplaces in 2014 following the expiration of Activision's existing licensing deal with Marvel.
 The game was re-released via Steam on October 24, 2015, but was later removed on April 1, 2017.